thonglmt/latency-404/README.md

 - Understand the service: if your service require low latency (~10ms), typical latency (100-1000ms) or slow (>1s) and define SLOs.
 Base on that min-max latency range, implement an exponential buckets(Logarithmic Bucket Scaling) or clustered buckets around the SLO to better spot the outliers that affect SLAs.
 - Avoid having too many buckets, as it can lead to high cardinality and performance issues in Prometheus.
 - Regularly review and adjust the bucket configuration.
+- Or use [Prometheus native histogram [EXPERIMENTAL]](https://prometheus.io/docs/specs/native_histograms/) to not worry about bucket configuration.

 ### On latency improvements in AWS